BiaPyX/BiaPy-doc/source/get_started/installation.rst

             conda activate BiaPy_env

-        The next step consist in `select the specific workflow <select_workflow.html>`_ that aligns with your intended use.
+        The next step consists in `select the specific workflow <select_workflow.html>`_ that aligns with your intended use.

    .. tab:: Docker